 • I played this game to commemorate the ‘go-live’ of my new Statis Pro 1978 Replay blog site, which made its debut on August 22, 2012 at 5:50 am.

-• The game was also noteworthy for setting a new SP78 record for the earliest start time of a game this season, with the first Fast Action Card being turned at 3:23 am; I still had to work that day, so I got up early enough to play the game and add the final score to the new blog site before I left on my 10-mile bike ride to John C. Lincoln Hospital at 6:00.
+• The game was also noteworthy for setting a new SP78 record for the earliest start time of a game this season, with the first Fast Action Card being turned at 3:23 am; I still had to work that day, so I got up early enough to play the game and add the final score to the new blog site before I left on my 10-mile bike ride to John C. Lincoln Medical Center at 6:00.

 • The loss was the fourth in a row for the Expos.